jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

 error" and I'd like be "ugh ok Rust I get it I will go actually learn about how lifetimes work now!".

-And a lot of the time error messages mean somewhat things that are pretty far from the text of the message, like how "upstream connect error or disconnect/reset before headers" might mean "julia, your server crashed!".
+And a lot of the time error messages are caused by a problem very different from the text of the message, like how "upstream connect error or disconnect/reset before headers" might mean "julia, your server crashed!".
 The skill of understanding what error messages mean is often not transferable when you switch to a new area (if I started writing a lot of React or something tomorrow, I would